superwf/fxios/README.md

 * new Fxios(config) changed, change `base` to `baseURL`, to keep same data structure with the `runtimeConfig`.

+* all interceptor change from array to single function.

 * interceptor request changed, each request interceptor should return the same arguments with the fxios request method, the arguments is `url, option, runtimeConfig`，`option` and `runtimeConfig` is optional. each request interceptor must return an array with these three arguments, as [url: string, option?: FxiosOption, runtimeConfig?: FxiosConfig].

 * add `extendHttpMethod` for extend new http method expect `get`, `post`, `put`, `delete`, `head`, `patch`.